Kraken

-Linnaeus may have indirectly written about the kraken.
+Carl Linnaeus may have indirectly written about the kraken.
 Linnaeus wrote about the Microcosmus genus (an animal with various other organisms or growths attached to it, comprising a colony).
-Subsequent authors have referred to Linnaeus's writing, and the writings of Bartholin's cetus called hafgufa, and Paullini's monstrous marinum as "krakens".
+Subsequent authors have referred to Linnaeus's writing, and the writings of Thomas Bartholin's cetus called hafgufa, and Christian Franz Paullini's monstrum marinum as "krakens".
 That said, the claim that Linnaeus used the word "kraken" in the margin of a later edition of Systema Naturae has not been confirmed.

 Etymology

-The English word "kraken" (in the sense of sea monster) derives from Norwegian kraken or krakjen, which are the definite forms of krake.
+The word "kraken" in English (in the sense of the sea monster) derives from kraken or krakjen of the same sense, which are the definite forms of krake ("the krake").

-According to a Norwegian dictionary, krake, in the sense of "malformed or crooked tree" originates from Old Norse kraki, meaning "pole, stake".
-And krake in the sense of "sea monster" or "octopus" may share the same etymology.
-Swedish krake for "sea monster" is also traced to krake meaning "pole".